AdvancedCSS2023/assignment-3--scrollytelling-team-10/README.md

   - Scrollytelling with Intersection Observer, Javascript
   - Accessibility features such as prefers-reduced-motion, prefers-color-scheme, and orientation The use of these technologies ensures that the project is visually stunning, informative, and accessible to a wide range of users.
 The website's responsive design also makes it viewable on mobile devices, further emphasizing the project's commitment to inclusivity and sustainability.
     Intersection observer gives us ability to show scrollable website to our users.
-This means that animations start when article is in the veiwport.
+This means that animations start when article is in the viewport.
 Intersection observer checks if the user is looking at an article (on our website we use article) and plays the style or animation for the current one.📊

 ## Contributors and Maintainers👥